Nazanin212/Scuba-Adventure/Readme.txt

 Make sure pygame is installed
 Make sure all image files are in the same folder as the game Run Scuba Adventure.py

+All game graphics were personally created by me for this project.
+These assets are not licensed for reuse, redistribution, or commercial use.
+Please respect this and do not use them in your own projects without explicit permission.